desforets/glympse-adapter/README.md

   - `Arrived`
   - `Expired`
   - `NoInvites` (seen if no Glympse invites are successfully loaded in the map)
-- `ViewerInit` / `true`: Sent when the Glympse map viewer is beginning its initialization process
+- `ViewerInit` / `true`: Sent when the Glympse map viewer is beginning its initialization process, but is not yet ready
 - `ViewerReady` / `Glympse_viewer_instance`: Generated once the Glympse map control is fully loaded and ready for presentation/interaction.
 The provided instance reference allows for direct access to the Glympse viewer application API and all of its components.
   - Note that in GA Host mode, Glympse Viewer instances are not passed

-##Message/Event flow
+## Message/Event flow

 * params = card_invite, no glympse_invites